Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 - The first bowel movement usually occurs about 1 hour after you begin drinking Colyte solution.

-- Keep all doctor and lab appointments while you are taking Colyte solution.
+- Do NOT take other laxatives while you are taking Colyte solution.

-- Use Colyte solution with caution in patients who are unconscious or partially conscious because they may be at greater risk for vomiting and inhaling Colyte solution.
+- Use Colyte solution with caution in patients who are not fully conscious; they may be at greater risk for vomiting and getting the medicine into the airway or lungs.

 - Use Colyte solution with caution in the ELDERLY; they may be more sensitive to its effects.